zeykdev/Wi-Fi-and-Hotspot-Password-Finder/README.md

 #  Wi-Fi & Hotspot Password Finder

 ##  About
-Wi-Fi & Hotspot Password Finder is a simple program that lets you retrieve and show local saved wifi passwords from your computer.
+Wi-Fi & Hotspot Password Finder is a simple program that allows you to retrieve and view locally saved Wi-Fi passwords on your computer.
+**Note:**
+This tool only works on Windows 10.
+I haven’t tested it on Windows 11 yet, but the commands are likely the same.
-**Note:** This tool only works for networks that are already saved on your device.
+It only works for networks that are already saved on your device.

 ## Features
  Retrieve saved Wi-Fi & hotspot passwords